Confidenceman02/django-elm/src/djelm/forms/widgets/README.md

 ```

-The widget works with both forms and our respective choices shape in the Elm model looks like the following.
+The widget program represents options with a generic type alias, with just enough information to faithfully render the widget for any model queryset:

 ```elm
 type alias Options_ =